zdravkoandonov/fractalogy/README.md

     pixel->green = rgb_value(0, 1000);
     pixel->blue = rgb_value(0, 1000);

-We get the following image:
+We get an image looking like that:

 ![Fractal wallpaper](./wallpaper.png)